 First, always start with XCOPY.
 Next you type the source, in my case the C drive and the folder “photos”.
 Then second you enter the destination.
 My external drive is H and the folder I want to copy the contents of photos into is also creatively named photos.
 The s “copy all directories and subdirectories even if empty” and e ”copy all subdirectories even if empty” tags are necessary.
 Without them you will see individual files were copied (from the main directory) but not the subdirectories.
-Please check this link for a full break down of syntax used.

 Generally speaking, if you are copying an entire directory from one drive to another, the /s and /e tags will usually do the trick.
 Tip – after your transfer is done you should always check the folder size on both drives to make sure they are the same (right click the folder and select properties).

 In this example Ill copy the contents of my spreadsheet folder into a network share.
 The syntax is the same, XCOPY C:\spreadsheets “S:\user share” /s /e